evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 ### Rows with empty values

 Evidently applies the following pre-processing before calculating the drift metric or test:
-- Filters out rows with infinite values (+- np.inf)
+- Filters out rows with infinite values '(+- np.inf)'
 - Filters out rows with nulls

 By default, drift tests do not react to changes or increases in the number of empty values.
 Drift calculations only consider complete rows.